thesamuraiwho/100-days-of-code/r1-log.md

 Spent time creating a release candidate [here](https://github.com/thesamuraiwho/pexels-collection-downloader/releases/tag/v1.0.0-rc1).
 Tried using igraph module but had many issues getting it to work from setup.
 Integrating settings for the gesture app.

+### R1D26

+Working on UI for gesture app.
+Trying to change app to be single page.

 ### R1D101

 ### R1D102